 The effect on value of product and construction type factors will be considered subsequently.
 In this part of the analysis, we will focus on differences in planned use intensity.
-Again, in this part of the analysis the subject is presumed to have approvals for development at a 105% floor area ratio.
+In this part of the analysis the subject is presumed to have approvals for development at a 105% floor area ratio, of which 90% would be residential space.

-Of that total, 15% could be non-residential space.
-In the local market, of the allowed non-residential uses in the subject's district office space would have the highest net rent potential per square foot.
-In the subject's district, achievable net office rents per square foot exceed those of residential space.
-That factor conveys a minor advantage to the subject versus most of the sales, as most are planned for solely residential development.
-On the other hand, there are fewer developers who would be interested in building a 90% residential/15% commercial floor area ratio project than would be interested in developing single-use product.
-It is possible that a development at the base level allowed intensity for the subject could have some surface or carport parking in addition to structured parking, which would be an advantage over most of the sales.
-However, the required parking ratio for commercial space is significantly higher than that of residential, which would decrease the amount of on-site parking that could be non-structured.
+It should also be noted that the base level scenario would require a mixed use project with a 15% floor area ratio devoted to a non-residential component.
+There are fewer developers who would be interested in building a mixed use project with a 90% residential floor area ratio and a 15% commercial floor area ratio than would be interested in developing single-use product.

+It is possible that a development at the base level allowed intensity for the subject could have some surface or carport parking in addition to structured parking.
+That would be an advantage over most of the sales.
+However, the required parking ratio for commercial space is significantly higher than that of residential, which would decrease the amount of on-site parking (if any) that could be non-structured.

 The sales range in planned gross floor area ratios from 68.4% to 482.3%, which obviously is a broad variation.
-Excluding the extremes, the range would be 101.8% to 262.4%.
-As previously noted, the appraisal instructions require that the same sales be used in the analyses of the subject property both at the base and bonus level floor area ratios, which for the subject range from 105% to 237.6%.
+Excluding the extremes, the range would be 71.1% to 262.4%.
+As previously noted, the appraisal instructions require that the same sales be used in the analyses of the subject property both at the base and bonus level floor area ratios, which for the subject range from 105.0% to 282.53%.
+The ratios would be 90% to 257.56% if considering only the residential components for the base and bonus scenarios, but for either scenario we cannot ignore the fact that the project would have additional non-residential floor area, which of course would require its own on-site parking and thus affect development options.

 Within the floor area ratio range of most of the analyzed sales, there is a minor tendency for achievable price per square foot of floor area to decline with increasing ratios.
-As such, for sale #1, which has a much lower proposed floor area ratio than the base level scenario for the subject, a negative adjustment is needed.
-Sales #2 and #3 are very similar to the subject in proposed floor area ratio.
-Both are residential-only projects while the subject would by necessity include 15% non-residential space.
-Minor positive adjustments will be applied in both cases.

-The other sales have higher use intensity than the subject's base scenario.
-Only sale #7 has a higher ratio of non-residential area than the subject's base scenario.
-Upward adjustments will be applied for the other sales to account for the general tendency of prices per planned square foot of gross floor area to decline as the floor area ratio increases.
+As such, for sales #1 through #3, which have lower proposed floor area ratios than the base level residential scenario for the subject, negative adjustments are needed.
+The other sales have at least slightly higher floor area ratios than the subject's residential component for the base level scenario.
+Upward adjustments will be applied for those sales to account for the general tendency of prices per planned square foot of gross floor area to decline as the floor area ratio increases for residential projects.
+(That tendency does not necessarily hold for office developments, as will be discussed later in this report.)